FRANK-RAN/Quantum-Measurement-Software/README.md

 [A_1, B_1, A_2, B_2, \ldots, A_{16}, B_{16}]
 $$

-where \(A\) and \(B\) denote the channels. *Figure 2: Signals* depicts the signals from the digitizer.
-You can see that for one segment of data, there are two channels, and for each channel, one segment captures two pulses of waves.
+where \( A \) and \( B \) denote the channels. *Figure 2: Signals* depicts the signals from the digitizer, illustrating that each segment of data consists of two channels, and for each channel, one segment captures two pulses of waves.
 The cross-correlation is computed between the two channels of signals within one segment.

 ![Signals](./Images/signals.png)
 *Figure 2: Signals*